18F/dev-environment-standardization/pages/languages/ruby.md

 `$ bundle update`

-On some occasions, however, you might also want to ensure you are executing that project's specific scripts related to its gems, in which case you can leverage Bundler to do so.
+If you find out you need to execute a project's scripts related to its gems (such as if documentation advises this), you can use Bundler to do this.
 For example, running a Rails console:

 `$ bundle exec rails c`

-Performing all of these commands while a gemset is active will lead to the gems only being installed within that gemset.
-However, if you choose not to use gemsets you can still use Bundler itself to manage per-project dependencies by specifying a directory when installing dependencies:
+Performing Bundler commands while a gemset is active will lead to the gems only being installed within that gemset.
+However, if you choose not to use gemsets you can still use Bundler to manage per-project dependencies by specifying a directory when installing dependencies:

 `$ bundle install --path=<specified path>`

-This will install all gems and their dependencies into the location given as opposed to the global `gems` directory.
+This will install all gems and their dependencies into the location given, as opposed to the global `gems` directory.

-For more information on how to use Bundler, please refer to its [documentation](http://bundler.io/v1.10/man/bundle.1.html).
+For more information on how to use Bundler, refer to its [documentation](http://bundler.io/v1.10/man/bundle.1.html).

-# Notable Exceptions for Global Ruby gems
+# Notable Exceptions for Global Ruby Gems

-While most Ruby gems should be installed and managed within the context of a gemset or a local project path relative to the project root, there may be a small handful of gems that might need to be installed in the global `gems` directory.
-Bundler is one such exception certainly.
+While most Ruby gems should be installed and managed within the context of a gemset or a local project path relative to the project root, there are a handful of gems that might need to be installed in the global `gems` directory.
+Bundler is one of these exceptions.

-Pry is another noteworthy exception as it is a much richer REPL (Read-Eval-Print Loop) to use when working with Ruby, and if you're just testing something quick it is a bit of a pain to have to get into a specific project.
-You can read more about Pry here:  http://pryrepl.org/
+[Pry](http://pryrepl.org/) is another noteworthy exception.
+It's a rich REPL (Read-Eval-Print Loop) for Ruby, useful for quick tests of ideas without having to go into a specific project.

-To install it, simply run the following command:
+To install it, run the following command:

 `$ gem install pry`

-This will install Pry globally and now you'll be able to just run `pry` without needing to activate a gemset or go into a specific project to immediately get into this powerful Ruby REPL.
+This will install Pry globally, and now you'll be able to run `pry` without needing to activate a gemset or go into a specific project.

 # Useful Ruby Development Tools

 This is a short list of Ruby gems that may come in handy when working on a Ruby project.
-The packages aid in the development process by providing code coverage analysis, advanced debugging capabilities, more robust testing support, and code style/formatting checks.
+These packages aid in the development process by providing code coverage analysis, advanced debugging capabilities, more robust testing support, and code style/formatting checks.